Coaxial Cable vs Fiber Optic: A Comprehensive Analysis

 A 2022 study revealed that 43% of the U.S. population now has access to fiber internet, up 12% from 2021.1 But despite fiber's rising popularity, many organizations aren't sure whether it's the right fit for their connectivity needs.
 In this blog, we'll explain how coaxial and fiber optic networks work, their speed capabilities, and other factors to help you determine the best cabling infrastructure for your business.

-What Is a Coaxial Cable?
+What Is A Coaxial Cable?

 Coaxial cables, often referred to as coax cables, are typically made of copper wire and use electricity to transmit data over long distances.
 For many years, coaxial cables were the primary method of bringing cable TV and internet access into homes and businesses.
 Though fiber optic cable networks are now taking over, coaxial cable is still a viable option for fast, reliable business internet at a budget-friendly price.